This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 Home buying, if requires a mortgage, you need to have a rational approach.
 You have already read the different steps required for mortgage approval.

 And all those steps can present with sudden expenses, which you should be aware of.

 - Application, documentation, and processing fee

 The mortgage provider can ask fees in different ways for the documentation, application, and processing as well.
-The fee amount can range from 0.5 percent to 1 percent.
+The fee amount can range from 0.25 percent to 1 percent with Vat.
 Some lenders can even go beyond those percentages.
 You have to have a clear talk regarding the processing and other fee associated with the procedure.
 Ask your lender if they charge fees for pre-approval and/or any other process.

 - Valuation fees

 The valuation fees are asked by the bank, which reaches a valuation company.
 This company provides valuation report regarding the property.
 The valuation authorities can ask for an amount AED 2500.
 However, it is possible that the bank adds a margin and asks you to pay up to AED 3,000.

 If any installment cheque bounces, you become liable to pay an additional charge.

 - Pre-pay charges